Code-Institute-Submissions/Milestone-project-quiz/README.md

 ![Question](/screenshots/question.png)

 ### Question Counter
 * The question counter displays the amount of questions that are in the quiz and shows how many are left, the counter is updated when the user answers a question.
-The green progress bar below gives the user a visual aid and corresponds with the question counter,the progress bar is also automatically updated when the user selects an answer
+The green progress bar below gives the user a visual aid and corresponds with the question counter,the progress bar is also automatically updated when the user selects an answer <br>
 ![Question Counter](/screenshots/question-counter.png)

 ### Score Keeper